Yale University Campus Tour

 Architecture, history & things to do near Yale University (Yale)

-Roamee Pro, also known as Roamee, offers a free self-guided Yale University campus tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Yale University campus tour with audio narration.
 Use it to explore Sterling Memorial Library, Harkness Tower, Yale University Art Gallery, plus hidden spots like Skull and Bones tomb and Cross Campus without booking a group tour.

-This Yale University campus tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Yale University.
+This Yale University campus tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Yale University.
 Start with Sterling Memorial Library and Harkness Tower, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest